What Is an Energy-Efficient Facility and How Is It Measured?

 Waste Oil Recycling and HVLS Fans

-How HVLS Fans Improve Your LEED Score
+How Waste-oil Heaters and HVLS Fans Improve Your LEED Score

-HVLS fans use an incredibly low amount of energy for the work they do.
+HVLS fans use a meager amount of energy for the work they do.
 The most advanced HVLS fan motors from EnergyLogic only contain two moving parts, meaning that motor strain and power requirements are minimized.
-When you install a waste oil heating system with HVLS fans, you don’t face the same material demands that accompany typical HVAC systems.
+When installing a waste oil heating system with HVLS fans, you don’t face the same material demands that accompany typical HVAC systems.

-A waste oil heating system and HVLS fan can do wonders for your company’s LEED score across several metrics, all while having a very noticeable effect on your organization’s bottom line.
-When you work with EnergyLogic, your waste oil heating system and HVLS fans have been manufactured with efficiency in mind.
-Improve the climate and air quality of your facility and boost your LEED score, all while saving money on your energy bills and operational costs.
+A waste oil heating system and HVLS fan can improve your company’s LEED score across several metrics.
+Additionally, it can have a noticeable effect on your organization’s bottom line.
+When you work with EnergyLogic, we help design your waste-oil-heating and HVLS-fan systems with efficiency in mind.
+Improve your facility’s climate and air quality and boost your LEED score, all while saving money on your energy bills, equipment investment, and operational costs.